HMS Indomitable (92): Post-war

 Indomitable returned to the UK in November 1945.
 The following year she carried the Great Britain national rugby league team to Australia on their first post-war tour, earning the team the nickname, 'The Indomitables'.
 In 1947, she was placed in reserve, and then given a refit that took three years, from 1947 to 1950.
 Late in her refit her boilers were discovered to have only 10 years of life, and the engine spaces had to be torn apart and rebuilt to replace the boilers.
 Upon the completion of her refit she returned to operational duty with the Home Fleet in far cooler climates than her wartime operations.
-She was unique in carrying the day-and-night de Havilland Hornet fighter, and the navalised Sea Hornet NF.12 radar-equipped night fighter also carried by HMS Eagle in 1951–53, which was faster, long-ranged with good payload compared to the carrier's Blackburn Firebrand torpedo strike aircraft.
+She was unique in carrying the day-and-night de Havilland Hornet fighter, and the navalised Sea Hornet NF.12 radar-equipped night fighter also carried by HMS Eagle in 1951–53, which was faster and longer-ranged compared to the carrier's Blackburn Firebrand torpedo strike aircraft.

 In 1951, Indomitable replaced the Royal Navy's last battleship, HMS Vanguard, as the Home Fleet flagship.
-On 3 February 1953, she was badly damaged by an internal fire and explosion; the damage was later covered in concrete and never repaired.
+On 3 February 1953, she was badly damaged by an internal fire and explosion, the damage was later covered in concrete and never repaired.
 In the same year, she sailed to take part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
-She then did deck landings in the Channel, with experimental landing lights replacing the batsman.
+She then did deck landings in the Channel the same month, with the prototype mirror landing light setup to make the landing of faster jet aircraft more efficient and safer replacing the batsman.
 Indomitable was not modernized for several reasons, chief of which was that to make her capable of handling jet aircraft, her hangar height would have to be increased from 14 ft to 17.5 ft.
 This would require tearing the ship down to the hangar deck itself.
 Given the escalating costs of the modernization of her half-sister Victorious, the Admiralty decided against a complete modernization for a ship of her age.